YoussefFathi/MINE/README.md

 ## Reproducibility on KITTI Raw

 ### Downloading the dataset
 We downloaded the dataset using the script "raw_data_downloader.sh".
-This script should be placed in the directory where the data will be placed an ran from there.
+This script should be placed in the directory where the data will be placed and ran from there.

 ### Dataloader
 The original MINE paper didn't include code for the dataloader of KITTI Raw dataset, so we had to create one ourselves following the class structure defined in the given sample dataloader published for LLFF dataset in "input_pipelines/llff/nerf_dataset.py".
 Our data loader could be found in "input_pipelines/kitti_raw/nerf_dataset.py".
 To create the loader we followed the steps made by Tulisiani et al. in their code here (add link), which includes the following steps: